 Individuals are also strongly encouraged to report the offense to campus police or local law enforcement if they believe criminal conduct occurred (i.e. sexual assault, sexual battery, stalking, etc.).
 To the extent possible, the Complainant and those who receive the complaint should preserve evidence and not disturb a potential crime scene.
 (This includes preserving all text or email communications that may be related to the incident.

 Campus designees selected by Title IX Campus Coordinators and trained in accordance with Louisiana law to provide confidential services to students regarding reporting, supportive measures, rights to report to law enforcement and other information under this policy.

-If you have questions or comments about our website, click here to contact us.
+If you have questions or comments about our website, click this link to contact us.
 We appreciate your feedback.